operator-playground-io/Grafana-Operator-Playground-tile/cover.md

 ### Overview:

 A Kubernetes Operator based on the Operator SDK for creating and managing Grafana instances.
 Grafana is an open platform for beautiful analytics and monitoring.
-Grafana is a database analysis and monitoring tool.
-Grafana is an open platform for beautiful analytics and monitoring.
 It allows you to create dashboard visualizations of key metrics.Grafana supports a huge number of data sources.The most common use case of Grafana is displaying time series data such as memory or CPU over time, alongside the current usage data.
 Grafana runs as a process on your computer or server, and you access the interface through your browser.
 Your dashboard can display your data as single numbers, graphs, charts.

 ### Operator's features are as follows: